Skip to content

 How It Works

-GitHub Agentic Workflows enable AI agents to perform complex, multi-step tasks automatically with your team.
-Built on GitHub Actions, they use Claude Code, GitHub Copilot, or Codex to interpret natural language instructions and enable Continuous AI — systematic, automated application of AI to software collaboration.
-Below, we explore the core concepts that make this possible.
+GitHub Agentic Workflows enable AI agents (autonomous AI systems that can make decisions) to perform complex, multi-step tasks automatically with your team.
+Built on GitHub Actions, they use GitHub Copilot (or experimental engines like Claude and Codex) to interpret natural language instructions and enable Continuous AI — systematic, automated application of AI to software collaboration.

-Each workflow contains YAML frontmatter (triggers, permissions, tools) and markdown instructions (natural language tasks).
+Each workflow contains YAML frontmatter (the configuration section between --- markers) and markdown instructions.
+The frontmatter defines triggers, permissions, and tools, while the markdown contains natural language task descriptions.
 This declarative structure enables reliable, secure agentic programming by sandboxing AI capabilities and triggering at the right moments.

 ---